 I left New Holland in 2009 to set up Wooden Shed Publishing Services, through which I have been working with various book/partwork publishers and online content writers, chiefly in New Zealand but also in Europe and the USA, as an editor, writer, proofreader, indexer and project manager.

 I live with my family in Stanmore Bay, north of Auckland.
-In my spare time I enjoy printmaking, music, and exploring the local beaches with the dog.
+In my spare time I enjoy printmaking, music, and exploring the local beaches.